-A tasty, solid vegan & gluten free black bean burger is a bit tricky to find.
+A tasty, solid gluten free and vegan black bean burger recipe is a bit tricky to find.
 No longer!
 The trick here is to use slightly sticky short grain (brown) rice to hold everything together without eggs or strange binding ingredients, and bake the burgers instead of frying them.

 If you’re like me and keep containers of cooked rice and beans in the freezer, these take no time at all to pull together.
 If not, you can use canned beans and use leftover rice or cook it ahead of time.
 The flavours in the burgers are pretty simple, but you could add some herbs or extra spices as you’d like, as long as the base stays the same.
 No flour, no oats, nothing.
 Super simple stuff.

-I made a version of these high protein spelt buns to sandwich the burgers in and topped them off with plenty of crunchy seasonal veggies, some sweet potato lentil hummus, and pickled onions.
+I sandwich the burgers in these spelt buns and top them off with plenty of crunchy seasonal veggies and red cabbage salad, some sweet potato lentil hummus, and pickled onions.
 A rainbow in the middle of winter, all with local ingredients!
 You can, of course, also top with some ketchup and mustard and call it a day.

 - 3 cloves garlic

 - 300 grams cooked black beans